noelkra/iniTool/README.md

 ### Does it work for me?
 It will!
-Please note that this is primary an internal Project so i will first fullfill the requirements given from my company.
+Please note that this is primary an internal Project so i will first fullfill the requirements given from my company. **The Application has currently many features which are specific for the usage there so it may not show all data you want to see.**
-I will extend the program to get more flexible in the near future.
+I 'm planning to create a Branch for the universally usable Version in the near feature.

 ### Can I request features?
 Absolutely!
-Just post an issue with the "Feature request"-Template.
+I'm happy about all kinds of feedback or suggestions for improvement.
+Just post an issue with the "Feature request" or "Feedback"- Template.
 I will look into it and try to implement it if I think its a good idea.

-### Why's developement taking so long?
+### Why's development taking so long?
 I'm neither a fully trained professional nor do I know all best practices.
 So I'll have to learn the things first I'm implementing :)